Need to talk? Call 1800 882 436.

 If you have abdominal separation, you may also get lower back pain.
 This is because your abdominal muscles also support your back.
 When these muscles are stretched and separated, they don't work so well.

-If you think you may have abdominal separation, see your doctor or maternal health service.
+If you think you may have abdominal separation, see your doctor or maternal health nurse.

 What causes abdominal separation?